mtlynch/mtlynch.io/content/posts/digitizing/index.md

 ## The final workflow

+TODO: Show a walkthrough using the demo footage.

 1. Digitize video tapes into high quality raw footage.
 1. Use ffmpeg to copy each raw video with frame numbers overlaid on the screen.
 1. Create a spreadsheet to track start and end frame numbers for each scene and any metadata you want to capture.